 Matthew Ringel, MD, co-director of the Thyroid Cancer Unit at Ohio State and a physician-researcher in the OSUCCC – James Molecular Biology and Cancer Genetics Program, is the lead for the Thyroid Cancer SPORE grant.

 The primary goal of The Ohio State University/MD Anderson Thyroid Cancer SPORE was to improve the outcomes and lives of patients with thyroid cancer by identifying genetically "at-risk" individuals to allow for early diagnosis and prediction of tumor behavior.

 The grant supported four interactive research projects and three core services.
-The work focuses on critical questions and rapidly translating the answers into improved care for people with thyroid cancer.
-It will also develop new approaches for minimizing treatment side effects and will identify better biomarkers and treatment options for progressive metastatic disease.
-If successful, the research will improve thyroid cancer detection, treatment, management and monitoring.
+The work focused on critical questions and rapidly translating the answers into improved care for people with thyroid cancer.
+It also developed new approaches for minimizing treatment side effects and identified better biomarkers and treatment options for progressive metastatic disease.
+If successful, the research aimed to improve thyroid cancer detection, treatment, management and monitoring.